Film watched: Future War

 - Culture Equals Costume: Every time the beret-wearing character appears, Mike and the bots either sing something in French (e.g., 'Alouette'), or utter a phrase in French (such as "Vive la Résistance!").

-- Intoxication Ensues: As part of her Mad Science, Pearl doses the 'bots with hallucinogens, and Mike uses a screen to see what they see.
-Crow misidentifies Mike's Milky Way for a Snickers bar and freaks out, while Servo sees the same distorted, gibbering nightmare he sees every day.
-Crow is also surprised to learn that Mike isn't a clown.
+- Intoxication Ensues: As part of her Mad Science, Pearl doses the robots with hallucinogens, and Mike uses a screen to see what they see.
+Servo sees the same distorted, gibbering nightmare he sees every day and is basically unaffected, but Crow now sees Mike's Milky Way as a Snickers bar and freaks way the hell out.
+Crow also sees Mike as a clown, and is surprised to learn that Mike isn't one.

 - Before the final letter shows up, Servo reads the title as Future Wax.
 Which makes about as much sense as the actual title, honestly.